Watch Our FREE Training

 While foreclosures are more likely to be sold at in-person auctions, REO properties—those that are bank-owned—are more likely to be sold at online auctions.
 It’s especially important to review the rules for each auction you’re interested in before bidding due to differences among auctions.

 Before you can bid on a property through an online auction, you will be asked to register and, in many cases, put down a refundable deposit.
-The purpose is to ensure anyone taking part in the online auction is a serious bidder and has a valid account and a significant amount of funds or credit available.
+The purpose is to ensure that anyone taking part in the online auction is a serious bidder and has a valid account and a significant amount of funds or credit available.

 Some of the homes auctioned online are still occupied, so you may not be able to inspect the interiors of the homes you target.
 However, you can still drive past the exterior as well as check out the neighborhood.
-In some cases, however, self-tours are allowed and this information will be available on the property listing.
+In some cases, however, self-tours are allowed, and this information will be available on the property listing.

 The online auction will provide available documents for each property, including a property report, title report, and purchase agreement.
-You can also learn the reserve price, as well as estimated resale value and other information.
+You can also learn the reserve price, as well as the estimated resale value and other information.

-Typically within 24 hours of placing a winning bid, you will need to provide proof of funds.
+Typically, within 24 hours of placing a winning bid, you will need to provide proof of funds.
 As with traditional auctions, nearly all properties are sold on an “as is” cash basis.
 While you typically do not have to provide your cash payment immediately, you will ultimately be paying for wholesale properties in cash to complete the purchase.

 Keep in mind that in most cases, sellers are going to have the right to accept or reject bids, even if yours is the highest bid.
-If the property is a short sale, both the seller and seller’s lender must approve the winning bid.
+If the property is a short sale, both the seller and the seller’s lender must approve the winning bid.

 Where Can You Purchase Online Auction Houses?